gvwilson/sensibleadventures/misc/bear-02.md

 two.
 "Best get that firewood, Your Highness.
 I don't think it's going to get dark, but I can feel the cold coming on."

-Prince Lormay nodded.
+Prince Thokmay nodded.
 He had felt the air growing cold as well.
 He took the hatchet from Bucket's saddle bag again and walked over to the blackberry bushes.
 They rustled slightly as he approached, even though there was no wind.